kararudolph/transport/README.md

 ## Description

-transport is an R package for transport estimators: applying the estimated treatment effect from one population site to another.
+transport is an R package for transport estimators: applying the estimated treatment effect from one population or site to another.

 The package implements TMLE-based estimators for three parameters: